cosmos/developer-portal/hands-on-exercise/1-native/3-add-game.md

 ---
-title: "Add your first object"
+title: "Add Your First Object"
 order: 4
 description: Where you make the checkers module interesting
 tags: